gitmachtl/scripts/cardano/testnet-launchpad/README.md

 </details>

+# Conclusion

+As you can see, its always the same procedure working in Offline-Mode:

+1. Get the information about your payment/rewards addresses online using ./01_workOffline.sh
+1. Transfer the offlineTransfer.json to the Offline-Machine
-As you can see, its always the same procedure working on Offline-Mode.
-First get the information about your payment/rewards addresses online -> transfer the offlineTransfer.json -> do your normal operations on the Offline-Machine (only one payment from an individual payment address) -> transfer the offlineTransfer.json -> execute the operation online on the chain.
+1. Do your normal operations on the Offline-Machine (only one payment from an individual payment address)
+1. Transfer the offlineTransfer.json to the Online-Machine
+1. Execute the operation online on the chain, and/or extract some included files too.

 If you have questions, feel free to contact me via telegram: @atada_stakepool